moaraio/SS-self-hosting/README.md

 ├── requirements.txt             # Python package dependencies at the project root ├── README.md                    # Comprehensive setup and usage instructions
-├── LICENSE                      # License for the repository
+├── LICENSE                      # License for the repository ├── samplelines.json             # Example lines from all 10 datasets.
 ```